TELEVISION : FAST-PACED? EVEN BETTER - IT’S STAN LEE’S LIGHTSPEED!

 As the Ghost Squad tries to figure out what Python is up to [a series of thefts involve an unusual array of items], Daniel is trying to recover from his injuries – and figure out what has happened to him.
 Despite his certainty that he knows who Python is, and what he wants, Tanner and Beth more or less blow him off – leaving him to his own devices.

 “Stan Lee’s Lightspeed” is a fast-paced [understandably] superhero romp that gets a bit more vicious than we’re used to seeing on television.
 People get shot, get their throats slit, and get buildings dropped on them – and there’s a lot of blood spray!
 The villain is genuinely villainous – despite his original motivation, he’s clearly gone off his nut; the hero is heroic – in spite a most logical weakness, and the girl is both beautiful and brainy.
 Even the villainous twist at the end is pure Lee.

 The special effects aren’t particularly terrific – the same effects were achieved with much lower tech on CBS’s “The Flash” – but Lightspeed’s costume is cool, and there are nods to a lot of comics’ conventions.
 My favorite is the Daily Bugle-like headline, “Lightspeed: Hero or Menace?” – keeping the spirit of J. Jonah Jameson alive!
 “Stan Lee’s Lightspeed” won’t clear your sinuses or retread your tires, but it will give you a couple hours of entertainment.
 If the ratings were to warrant another “Lightspeed” adventure, it’s possible an entertaining series could result.

-For now, the combination of “Stan Lee’s Lightspeed” with a frosty beverage of some sort, equals a good way to spend a hot Wednesday evening…
+For now, the combination of “Stan Lee’s Lightspeed” with a frosty beverage of some sort, equals a good way to spend a hot Wednesday afternoon.
+Wednesday evening…